 Verdict

-VidNotes offers the most complete transcription experience on iPad, combining AI transcription with study features like flashcards and AI chat.
-It takes advantage of the iPad's Split View and works with multiple video sources.
-Otter is a good choice for live meeting transcription on iPad.
-Apple's built-in tools handle basic notes but cannot match the depth of a dedicated transcription app.
+VidNotes gives you the most complete transcription experience on iPad, combining AI transcription with study features like flashcards and AI chat.
+It uses the iPad's Split View and works across multiple video sources.
+Otter is a good pick for live meeting transcription on iPad.
+Apple's built-in tools cover basic notes but can't match the depth of a dedicated transcription app.

 Tips for iPad Transcription

-- Use Split View — it transforms the transcription experience compared to switching between apps
+- Use Split View, it transforms the experience compared to switching between apps

 FAQ